Review

 Mistakes To Avoid In Plain English

 Don't use street shoe size as the starting point.
 This is how most wrong purchases happen.
-Don't transfer a size from one style to another: not even within the same brand.
+Don't transfer a size from one style to another, not even within the same brand.
 A size in ballet slippers is not a size in jazz shoes.
 Don't buy from a final-sale seller or a marketplace seller for a first-time fit in any style.
 Don't apply the sizing rule you read for one product to a different product in the same style: brands size differently within the same category.
 And don't order pointe shoes without a fitter.
 There is no sizing guide, chart, or rule that replaces a trained pointe shoe fitter for a first pair.

 Where to start by buyer type